 The park was created by 100 volcanoes erupting between 1730 and 1736.
 The last eruption was in 1824 and no more are expected at this time.
 No one actually died during the eruptions of the volcanoes.

 It is still considered too dangerous for tourists to freely explore the park so you will need to join a tour to find out more about it.
 Trust me, once you see the hairpin turns you will be glad you aren’t driving!
-Plus limiting humans’ exploring has minimised erosion in the park.
+Plus limiting humans’ exploring has minimized erosion in the park.

 Included in the fee to the entry park is your ticket on a coach which takes tourists around the park.
 Coaches leave the park approx every 20 minutes.